Theshaho/mine-tAI3/README.md

 start Taurus farmer

-Replace <WALLET_ADDRESS> with your wallet address starts with suc
+Replace <WALLET_ADDRESS> with your wallet address starts with suc..., use [ss58.org](https://ss58.org/) copy your Dot address and then use custom prefix with `6094`

 Replace <PATH_TO_FARM> with the directory where you want to store the plot